johnground/cyberfox2077/Module6-README.md

 Next, select Valid Systems for your Role:
 - For this instance, your role should be set to be valid on both a Server and VM.
-- Under the Server column, select the box next to `Ubuntu 22.04-desktop`.
+- Under the Server column, select the box next to `Rocky 9`.
-- Under the VM column, select the box next to `Ubuntu 22.04-desktop`.
+- Under the VM column, select the box next to `Rocky 9`.

 ![Valid Systems](http://cyberfox:8080/img/openCTI/6.%20valid%20systems.png)